troglobit/finit/README.md

 Also, remember the UNIX year 2038 bug, or in the case of RFC 868 (and some NTP implementations), year 2036!

+**Note:** There is currently no verification that the same port is used more than once.
+So a standard http service will clash with an ssh entry `ssh@*:80/tcp`.

 Hooks, Callbacks & Plugins
 --------------------------